Ghasak/nvim/docs/Fundamentals.md

 ## Performance and optimization

 I have used two types of performance evaluators to check the startup speed by measuring each individual plugin launching time in milliseconds.
-First the `vim-startuptim ` which is assigned with a flag `--vimpath=nvim`.
-Second, the `packer profile` with `:PackerProfile profile=true`.
-Recently, I have also included a tool that comes with `impatient` plugin to cache plugins it called `LuaCacheProfile`.
-The results are shown below
+Firstly, I used the `vim-startuptim` tool, which is assigned with a flag `--vimpath=nvim`.
+Secondly, I utilized the `packer profile` command with the option `profile=true`.
+In addition, I have also included a tool called `LuaCacheProfile`, which comes with the `impatient` plugin.
+The results are presented below:

 ```shell
   Config for sidebar.nvim took 78.00594ms